-Ethanol injections are performed by injecting ethanol (alcohol) directly into tumors using small needles.
+Ethanol injections involveinjecting ethanol (alcohol) directly into tumors using small needles.
 The high concentration of ethanol used in these injections can result in killing of the tumor.
-Only small tumors (less than 2 cm, no larger than 5 cm) can be treated in this manner; however, for patients with a small number of small tumors, ethanol injections can be result in reasonable rates of tumor control.
+Only small tumors (less than 2 cm, no larger than 5 cm) can be treated in this manner; however, for patients with a small number of small tumors, ethanol injections can result in reasonable rates of tumor control.
 In general, in the US, RFA has replaced ethanol injection.

 Radioembolization (Yttrium 90 microspheres) provides internal delivery of high dose radiation to the tumor area while sparing normal tissue.
 A catheter is threaded into the groin, passed into the liver, and the micropsheres are delivered to the tumor.

 Another potential method of treating liver cancer is radiation therapy.
 The radiation comes in the form of high energy x-rays that are delivered to the patient only in the areas at highest risk for cancer.
-These x-rays are similar to those used for diagnostic x-rays, with a much high energy.
+These x-rays are similar to those used for diagnostic x-rays, with much higherenergy.
 The high energy of x-rays in radiation therapy results in damage to the DNA of cells.
-Because cancer cells are not as good as normal, healthy cells at repairing DNA damage, radiation results in more damage to the cancer cells than to normal cells.
+Because cancer cells are not as efficientas normal, healthy cells at repairing DNA damage, radiation results in more damage to the cancer cells than to normal cells.
 Radiation therapy exploits this difference to treat cancers while relatively sparing normal tissue.

 Clinical trials are extremely important in furthering our knowledge of this disease.
 It is through clinical trials that we know what we do today, and many exciting new therapies are currently being tested.
 Talk to your healthcare provider about participating in clinical trials in your area.
 You can also explore currently open clinical trials using the OncoLink Clinical Trials Matching Service.

 Close follow-up after treatment for liver cancer is critical because of the high rate of recurrence in patients who have been treated and because of the high risk of developing a second liver cancer in patients with severe liver cirrhosis.
-The National Comprehensive Cancer Network (NCCN) recommends that follow up care should be performed every 3-6 months for the first two years following treatment, then every 6-12 months for years 3-5.
+It is recommended that follow up care be performed every 3-6 months for the first two years following treatment, then every 6-12 months.
 Follow-up care should include treatment of underlying medical problems such as hepatitis or alcoholism, routine blood tests including blood markers such as AFP, and radiographic imaging such as CT scans and MRIs.
 Prompt evaluation and treatment of suspicious findings is critical.

 American Liver Foundation Education resources and support services for liver disease.